semver-ts/semver-ts/src/3-practical-guidance.md

 ### Matching exports to public API

 Another optional tool for managing public API is [API Extractor][api-extractor].
 Authors can mark their exports as `@public`, `@protected`, `@private`, `@alpha`, `@beta`, etc. and use the tool to generate type definitions accordingly.
 For example, for mitigating a future TypeScript version change, or experimenting on a new API, authors can use `@alpha` or `@beta` and use `typesVersions` to publish to a dedicated directory.
-Similarly, authors can make an export public for use through the package or even a set of related packages in a moinorepo, but mark it as `@private` and use API Extractor to generate types which exclude it when publishing to npm.
+Similarly, authors can make an export public for use through the package or even a set of related packages in a monorepo, but mark it as `@private` and use API Extractor to generate types which exclude it when publishing to npm.

 [api-extractor]: https://api-extractor.com